Protect your website

 Your website is important to your business.
 It also contains business and customer information that is valuable to cyber attackers.
-Take steps to Trade Smart Online, starting with these four:
+Take steps to protect it, starting with these four:

 Taking the four steps above is a good start in protecting your website, but working your way through the full checklist will make your business data and customer information even more secure.